 Choose the right and best channels to announce the launch of your business.
 Target channels that have the most potential to reach your customers.
 Reach out to bloggers, influencers and get your business out there.

 Schedule a date and time for your phone case business launch that is ideal for your target audience and potential customers.
 Have your goals aligned with your launch activities and business.

 After the launch, do not disregard all that effort you put into it.
 Use it as leverage to build momentum moving forward.
 Get feedback from attendees and customers to improve your business and products.

 Ensure your website is running well and can handle high-traffic.

 Have you got designs that you could sell on a phone case?
 Have you not got the capital or experience to manufacture and sell phone cases online or from a store yourself?
-Then why not read how I started my phone case business online from home under $50.
+Then check out the resources page to see how you can get started on your phone case business from home.